openshift/enhancements/enhancements/installer/pre-flight-validations.md

 The code for the framework and the validations will have unit tests.

-In addition, we will enable the validations checks in CI in order to exercise them and potentially hightlight issues with the underlying CI infrastructure.
+In addition, we will enable the validations checks in CI in order to exercise them and potentially highlight issues with the underlying CI infrastructure.

 ### Graduation Criteria